o3de/o3de.org/content/docs/user-guide/assets/asset-processor/_index.md

 **Asset Processor** starts automatically with **Open 3D Engine (O3DE) Editor**, and runs as a background process.
 Asset Processor provides many asset related functions including the following:

-* detect new or updated assets
+* Detect new or updated source assets.
-* send **Create Jobs** requests to appropriate **Asset Builders**
+* Send **Create Jobs** requests to appropriate **Asset Builders**.
-* schedule process jobs provided by Asset Builders
+* Schedule process jobs provided by Asset Builders.
-* manage the process job queue
+* Manage the process job queue.
-* provide status, logs, and messages about asset process jobs
+* Provide status, logs, and messages about asset process jobs.
-* place generated product assets and related data in the **Asset Cache**
+* Place generated product assets and related data in the **Asset Cache**.
-* send notifications when product assets have been updated so they can be hot reloaded by **O3DE Editor**, tools, and project runtimes
+* Send notifications when product assets have been updated so they can be hot reloaded by **O3DE Editor**, tools, and runtimes.
-* provide tools to retrieve information about source assets and product assets
+* Provide tools to retrieve information about source assets and product assets.
-* track source dependencies, job dependencies, and product dependencies
+* Track source dependencies, job dependencies, and product dependencies.

 With Asset Processor, a **Launcher** can be run on a target platform without deploying assets to that platform.
 Instead, the assets are accessed from the Asset Cache on a connected host platform.
 Asset Processor communicates through a USB connection with mobile target platforms using proxy requests.